Last Updated on 6 July 2023 by Editorial Team

 Challenges of Project Management in Building

 Project management in building is not without its challenges.
-Some of the common challenges include:-
+Consequently, some of the common challenges include:-

 1. Complex Stakeholder Management

 Building projects involve multiple stakeholders, including architects, contractors, suppliers, and regulatory bodies.
-Managing these stakeholders and ensuring that they are all working towards the same goal can be challenging.
+As a result, managing these stakeholders and ensuring that they are all working towards the same goal can be challenging.

 2. Tight Deadlines